SFMVideos/SFM/README.md

 2. Copy and paste usermod and workshop.
 3. Open up C:Drive/Program Files (x86)/Steam/SteamApps/common/SourceFilmmaker/game.
 4. Paste the usermod and workshop into the game folder.
-5. Open text.dmx in the saved sessions folder.
+5. Open firstvideo.dmx in the saved sessions folder.

 How To Upload Your Changes To GitHub
 ===